-Final grades are shown in the “Student Intranet” in “My Grade Report”, provided that the tuition fees for the semester have been paid.
-By clicking on the final grade, you can see the detailed grades for participation, assignments and the final exam.
+Final grades are shown in the UNIC Portal in “My Grades”, under “Academic” provided that the tuition fees for the semester have been paid.
+By clicking on the final grade, you can see the detailed grades for participation, assignments and the final assessment.

-In your last semester, you have to apply for graduation through the “Student Intranet” in “Application for Graduation” and pay the graduation fee (60 euros) for the issuance and shipping of the diploma.
+In your last semester, you have to apply for graduation through the UNIC Portal in “Degree Issue Application” under “Academic” and pay the graduation fee (60 euros) for the issuance and shipping of the diploma.

-Once your final grades have been posted and you are informed that you have successfully completed the programme, you may submit your application to DOATAP.
-The list of supporting documents you must submit can be found on the DOATAP website www.doatap.gr .
+Once your final grades have been posted and you are informed that you have successfully completed the programme, you may submit your application to DOATAP in Greece.
+The list of supporting documents you must submit can be found on the DOATAP website https://e-doatap.doatap.gr/ .

-The university sends the necessary documents (copy of the Degree, Transcript, Diploma Supplement and DOATAP questionnaire) to DOATAP in Greece to complete your application upon your request.
+The university electronically submits the necessary documents (Copy of the Degree, Transcript, Diploma Supplement) to DOATAP in Greece to complete your application upon your request.

 Participation in the graduation ceremony is not compulsory.
-After the final grades are announced, the necessary academic checks are conducted and the issuing process is completed, the degrees and other academic documents are sent via courier to you and upon request to DOATAP in Greece (for students from Greece) regardless of whether you participated in the graduation ceremony.
+After the final grades are announced, the necessary academic checks are conducted and the issuing process is completed, the degrees and other academic documents are sent to you via courier and are electronically submitted upon request to DOATAP in Greece (for students from Greece) regardless of whether you participated in the graduation ceremony.